Best Level 2 Home EV Chargers (2026)

 The OG workhorse.
 A UL-certified metal-case (NEMA 4) charger rated to operate from -22°F to 122°F, legendary in cold climates and harsh outdoor installs.
 No app — it's plug-and-charge simplicity at 40A/9.6 kW.
 Consumer Reports lists it as a top pick and Edmunds calls it the best value Level 2 charger.
 The cheapest path to safe, durable Level 2 charging. [src2, src4]

 The only unit with both NACS and J1772 plugs built in — no adapters needed for any North American EV.
 48A/11.5 kW, up to 44 miles of range per hour, and an industry-leading 4-year warranty (a full year longer than any rival).
-It dropped to ~$550 on Amazon in May 2026.
-Hardwired-only, indoor or outdoor. [src1, src6]
+After a brief ~$550 Amazon run in May 2026 the Amazon listing went "Currently unavailable," so it now has to be ordered from Tesla's own store at ~$599.
+Hardwired-only, indoor or outdoor. [src1, src6, src8]

 The premium balanced choice — 50A/12 kW output (industry-leading for AC), WiFi and Bluetooth, app scheduling, energy tracking, and OTA firmware updates in a robust hardwired enclosure.
 For buyers who want maximum charging speed plus full smart control without ChargePoint's price, this is the pick. [src3, src4]